 Our groups are welcoming spaces where you can meet other autistic adults in a supportive, autism-positive setting.
 We run a variety of groups depending on the resources we have available and the interests of our members.
-We currently run weekly mixed and women’s peer support groups, a craft group, an LGBTQ+ group, and we have an allotment.
+We currently run mixed and women’s peer support groups, a craft group, an LGBTQ+ group, a monthly informal drop-in, and we have an allotment.
+Please note that because of the way we are funded, we are currently only able to offer most of these groups to people who live in and around Reading.

 When you contact AutAngel about joining us, we’ll offer you an informal introductory chat, either in person or online, with one of our staff members, just to get to know you a little and so that you can ask any questions you have about us.